miharothl/VRND-Puzzler/README.md

 # Persona

-I created a user persona called Peter.
-Peter is a 8 year old gamer and has minimal expirience with VR.
+I created a user persona called Michael.
+Michael is a 8 year old gamer and has minimal expirience with VR.
 He likes playing gamas and he is fascinated by the VR.
 He likes to solve puzzels.